undefined06855/casio-minesweeper/README.md

 ## Installation

-Take the .g3a file from the releases panel on the right
+Take the .g3a file from the releases panel on the right, plug in your calculator to your PC, press F1 for USB Flash and drag and drop the .g3a in!

 ## Compilation